 Yes.
 Many families mistakenly believe they don't qualify for financial aid, and therefore, prevent themselves from receiving any aid for which they may have qualified.
 It never hurts to apply, and the application process is free and easy.

 What is the preferred method of applying for financial aid?

-To apply students must complete the Free Application for Federal Student Aid (FAFSA) at www.FAFSA.gov.
-The FAFSA must be completed in order to be considered for any form of financial aid, and any other requested documents submitted.
+To apply students must complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
+Students must complete & submit the FAFSA, as well as any other required documents, by the deadlines in order to be considered for aid.
+Please see our Financial Aid Deadlines section.

 Do I need to be admitted before I can apply for financial aid?

 No. Students may submit the FAFSA prior to being admitted; however, in order to actually receive any funds for which they qualify, the student must be admitted and enrolled at the college.
 FAFSAs are made available as early as January 1of each year.
 Please review our Financial Aid Deadlines section for information on the term for which you wish to apply.

 Do I have to reapply for financial aid every year?

 Yes.
 If your financial circumstances change, you may get more or less aid.
 After your first year, you will receive an email notification (from www.fafsa.gov) reminding you to renew your FAFSA for the new aid year.

 No. The financial aid (fiscal) year extends from the Fall semester through the Summer sessions on of the next calendar year (ex: classes occurring beginning in August 2015 and extending through July 2016).
 All financial aid expires (June 30th) after Summer sessions have started; therefore, students must reapply 6-8 weeks prior to the next financial aid (fiscal) year.
 Please review the Financial Aid Deadlines section for information.